f5devcentral/f5-agility-labs-nginx/docs/class12/module1/lab2/lab2.rst

 Please always remember a container's life is ephemeral in Kubernetes.
 You will hear the phrase "Cattle, not pets" a lot when talkig about a containers *life* in Kubernetes.
 We will do a short lab here to cover that exact concept.

-From the web shell execute these commands:
+From the web shell execute these commands individually:

 .. code-block:: bash
    :caption: BusyBox